gian-solo/gian-solo.github.io/_posts/2019-10-23-tool-brings-fear-inoculum-to-life-in-los-angeles-with-an-epic-staples-center-performance.md

 Before the last song, the house lights came on.

-Maynard then announced that if people wanted to pull out their cell phones and take photos or videos or whatnot, now would be the time.
-Maynard took shots at people of course for being that person but at this point, but people were pretty good about it and heeded the first warning.
-Good on you Los Angeles.
+Maynard then announced that if people wanted to pull out their cell phones and take photos or videos and whatnot, now would be the time.
+Maynard took shots at people of course for being that person but at this point, people were pretty good about it and heeded the first warning.
+Good on you Los Angeles, give yourselves a major pat on the back for not ruining the show with your cell phones.

 The swan song was none other than the song that pretty much put Tool on the map, "Sober."
 There was an extended play in the middle of the song that the crowd really enjoyed before finishing it all up to rabid applause and screams of actual joy...there might have